literalpie/Annotated-Angular-Roadmap/README.md

 The partial compiler for libraries won't become default until Angular 13.

-## 🤫 Ensure smooth adoption for future RxJS changes (v7 and beyond)
+## 🚧 Ensure smooth adoption for future RxJS changes (v7 and beyond)

 No public movement yet. rxjs seems to work fine with Angular 12-next.6 in my simple project.

 Here's [one PR](https://github.com/angular/angular/pull/41590) that aims to improve some compatibility with the latest versions of RxJS.

+RxJS 7 is now officially released.

 ## 🚧 Transition the Angular language service to Ivy